Visit Santa Cruz de la Palma

 Santa Cruz de la Palma is the capital of the Canary Island, La Palma.

 Santa Cruz de la Palma is an elegant town and is also the main port of La Palma with ferries to Tenerife and Gran Canaria as well as to Cadiz on mainland Spain.
+Interestingly it is located on an old lava flow from a volcano south of the city.

-Visit Santa Cruz de la Palma, Spain
+Explore Santa Cruz de la Palma

 Santa Cruz de la Palma has a beautiful old town full of elegant houses with wooden balconies painted in an assortment of different colours.
 The main street is called Calle O'Daly after an Irish banana trader.
 This street has some of the best of Santa Cruz de la Palma's architecture.
 Look out for the 17th century Palacio de Salazar, a 17th century Renaissance Palace.